 Want to Go?

 Check the website for details on where to pick up your tickets in advance or the day of.
 Consider going VIP, because you will get in an hour ahead of everybody else, which means no long lines and a head start on some of the more popular brews (not a bad idea, since some breweries may run out of the more popular beers, due to demand).
+VIP people also get access to some full pours (not just small tasters), a collectors' mug and a catered lunch, followed by snacks and desserts.
+Adding that all together, the VIP tickets end up being quite a deal, which is why they usually sell out.

 Of course, make sure to drink plenty of water, especially if you’re visiting from out of state or sea level.
 If you haven’t consumed alcohol at this elevation before, proceed with caution.
 It may hit you hard.
 Vendors throughout the festival will also be selling water and non-alcoholic beverages.
+Hydrate plenty before you head out and make sure you are acclimated to the altitude, too.
+Breck is one of the higher ski towns, at 9,600 feet above sea level.